 The South West’s answer to the Michelin Guide, the Trencherman’s Guide only features establishments that meet the very highest quality criteria – from rustic dining pubs to innovative urban restaurants.

-Celebrating the glamour and theatre of extraordinary food in extraordinary locations, the Trencherman’s Guide is the portal to some very memorable experiences.
+Celebrating the glamour and theatre of extraordinary food in sublime locations, the Trencherman’s Guide is the portal to some very memorable experiences.

-The guide has some big name fans: Rick Stein calls it ‘A guide with teeth‘, TV food critic and broadcaster William Sitwell says: ‘Very few areas of the country have a guide that rivals Hardens or Michelin in terms of how it’s put together – the Trencherman’s Guide has really experienced food writers bringing their know-how and knowledge to it’, while leading British chef Nathan Outlaw, who this year won the Award for Special Contribution at the Trencherman’s Awards, said: ‘I’ve been in the South West for well over 25 years and the Trencherman’s Guide has always been at the forefront of the scene.
-It’s one of the guides you want to get into as a chef.
-I don’t think there are many guides in the UK, let alone the world, that have got 30 years under their belt!’
+The guide is backed by some big names in the industry.
+Rick Stein calls it ‘A guide with teeth’; TV food critic and broadcaster William Sitwell says: ‘Very few areas have a guide like Trencherman’s, which rivals Hardens or Michelin in terms of how it’s put together.
+The Trencherman’s Guide has really experienced food writers bringing their know-how and knowledge to it’; and leading British chef Nathan Outlaw said: ‘I’ve been in the South West for well over 25 years and the Trencherman’s Guide has always been at the forefront of the scene.
+It’s one of the guides you want to get into as a chef.’